iPhone 14 eSIM explained: Why Apple wants to kill physical SIM cards

 Is eSIM compatible with every U.S. carrier?

 Unfortunately, no. Some alternative providers that lease capacity from the major carriers–known as Mobile Virtual Network Operators, or MVNOs, in industry jargon–don’t support eSIM today, which means you can’t use an iPhone 14 on their networks.

-Some notable examples include Ting, Walmart Mobile, US Mobile, Net10, and Tello.
+Jeff Fieldhack, a research director for CounterPoint Research, estimates that roughly 60% of MVNOs don’t yet support eSIM, but those that do offer eSIM support cover roughly 85% of total subscribers.
+Some notable exceptions include Ting, Walmart Mobile, US Mobile, Net10, and Tello.

 Whether that will change in the near future is unclear.
 Ting, an MVNO owned by Dish Network, has previously bemoaned the difficulties of adopting eSIM, and has not yet committed to adding it for the iPhone 14.